 Not Tax Eldorado

-It’s also important to mention that, due to pressure from European countries like Finland and Sweden, that classified Portugal as a “Tax Eldorado” since its citizens were migrating to Portugal in order to take advantage of this tax incentive, the Portuguese government changed NHR rules in 2020.
+It’s also important to mention that, due to pressure from European countries like Finland and Sweden, which classified Portugal as a “Tax Eldorado” since its citizens were migrating to Portugal in order to take advantage of this tax incentive, the Portuguese government changed NHR rules in 2020.

 Thus, with the changes affected, retirees who apply for NHR will be taxed at 10% (instead of a total tax exemption) on pensions paid by their country of origin.

 It is also important to note that the mentioned 10% rate is fixed.
-So it and does not vary according to the amount of retirement income.
+So it does not vary according to the amount of retirement income.

 In a standard situation in Portugal, retirement income would have to be taxed by the general regime for Portuguese citizens, which may reach up to the rate of 48%.

 It’s important to emphasize that this regime has received praise but also a lot of criticism, both internally (in Portugal) and abroad.